Exploration of Quantum Computer Power Side-Channels: Attack Evaluation

-In addition to the ansatz circuit configuration, another important piece of information about the ansatz circuit is its parameters.
+In addition to the ansatz circuit configuration, another important piece of information about the ansatz circuit is its parameters, such as red values highlighted in Figure~\ref{fig:qaoa} in the appendix.
 However, due to the same reason discussed in Section~\ref{sec:co} why oracle for Deutsch-Jozsa or Grover's search cannot be identified, the parameters usually only change the rotational angles of the virtual {\tt RZ} gates in the ansatz circuit, while other real gates remain the same, it is impossible to retrieve any information from the power traces about the parameters.
 More discussion about the virtual {\tt RZ} gate will be discussed in Section~\ref{sec:defense_rz}.